Planning a trip with your dog, cat or other pet? Here are some tips to keep in mind before you hit the road with your furry friend:

 - Always keep your pet on a leash or in crate when outside a vehicle – it’s too easy to become separated in a strange place.

 - Use a carrier for all pets under 20 pounds, use a safety harness that clips to seat belts for all others.
+Check Petside if you need to find a good dog harness for the safe travel with your dog.

 - Pets should have collars and ID tags, at a minimum, in case pet and owner are separated.
 ID tattoos and a microchip are a preference, and owners should also carry a recent photo of their pet to help describe him/her if needed.
 Owners should also have a document in their car giving permission to treat the animal, or where to house them, in case of an accident.
 You also need alternate names, phone numbers & instructions as to who to contact.